• Skip to primary navigation

 • Contact

-April 9, 2021Updated February 16, 2022 By Taylor Jasmine Leave a Comment
+April 9, 2021Updated March 23, 2024 By Taylor Jasmine Leave a Comment

 Dried Kombu Kelp Seaweed sea vegetable

-The family of brown seaweeds called kelp (laminaria ochrole) is comprised of nearly nine hundred different varieties.
 Those most commonly marketed through the western natural foods market are Japanese kombu (kombu is actually the name for dried sea kelp) and Atlantic kelp, related varieties that have similar flavors and culinary usages.

 Atlantic kelp was until some time ago marketed under the name Atlantic kombu, and it looks and tastes like the thinner varieties of Japanese kombu.
 It is harvested from the waters of the quiet bays of the northeast coast.